 How should teams revise and refine their project summary over the course of the competition?

 You'll begin by creating an initial draft of your Project Summary in Phase II.
 After submitting for Phase II, you'll receive direct feedback from the judges.
-In Phase III, you'll use that feedback to refine the content in your Project Summary, while also developing new content focused on the material and economic elements of your solution to complete a second draft.
+In Phase III, you'll consider that feedback as you refine the content in your Project Summary, while also developing new content focused on the material and economic elements of your solution to complete a second draft.
 After submitting for Phase III, you'll again receive direct feedback from the judges if your team is chosen as a finalist.
-Finalist teams will use this feedback to further refine their Project Summary into a final draft.
+Finalist teams will consider this feedback as they further refine their Project Summary into a final draft.

 What are some examples of past Project Summary documents that have been successful?

 Click on the images below to view examples of past Project Summary Documents.
 Remember though, the content requirements for the Project Summary have changed for Wege Prize 2019, so be sure to use these examples as a reference only.
 Do not copy the formatting or contents exactly!